Minnesota All Star Prospects

 methodically Building a Proposal for randy

-The concept for zip code teams (short for local all-star squads) had been around for a few years.
-Coaches were looking for ways to enhance their programs and ways to build a higher level of competition for their developing players that were leaving to join club teams in rapidly increasing numbers.
-The Minnesota Baseball Board may hide from that reality.
-But coaches cannot live in such convenient denial.
+The concept for zip code teams (short for local/regional development squads) had been around for a few years.
+The state's largest youth organizaytion runs what they call theior "August Classic" involving combination teams from their 72 communities.
+Numerous Legion coaches expressed their desire to find more ways to enhance their programs.
+First, they wanted to find some ways to build a higher level of competition for their developing players.
+Second, they wantedLegion to help them fight clubs that have increased pressure in an expanding geography.Somem members of the Minnesota Baseball Board may hide from that reality.
+But increasingly, Legion coaches cannot live in such convenient denial.
 They have to compete for kids.

-A number of coaches asked All- Star founder to approach the state board with ideas that could help them build greater competitin during the season rather thanh just offering the reward or All-Stars after the season had ended.
+A number of coaches asked All- Star founders to approach the state board with ideas that could help them build greater competition during the season rather than solely offering the post-season reward of the reward of All-Stars after the season ended.
 Enhancing the level of competition for teams and players has been a growing concern across the state.
 Like it or not.

 The Baseball Board Heard Clear Description and List of Candidate Coaches/Programs